VuBacktracking/Movie-Recommeder-System-Content-Based/README.md

 # Movie Recommendation System using Content-Based
-I used Content-Based Method for creating a Movies Recommender System.
+I used Content-Based Method in order to create a Movies Recommender System.
 This is a web application that can recommend various kinds of similar movies

 ## Dataset has been used: